September 10, 2019 ,

 “A picture may be worth a thousand words, but a minute of video is worth 1.8 million words.”

 In the past few years, consumption of video content has witnessed a great upsurge.
 Online consumers love watching videos as they have proven to be more interesting, engaging and memorable.
-Research says that “social media video posts generate 1200% more shares than text and image posts – combined.”
+A well-guided video marketing strategy can prove to be beneficial in several ways.

 Motion graphics and videos have proven to be effective especially for launching a new product or service and for educating consumers.

 This is indeed the golden time to incorporate video into your marketing strategy.
 Take a look at the 5 most important video marketing strategies you need to know to make the most for your business –

 Before finalizing the video content for your brand, it is important to know your audience and their preferences.
 Investing in audience research will provide an idea about what they want, and you can create content and tailor your video campaigns based on their behaviour and also modify them according to the micro audience.